![[IMAGE]](http://www.darrylsgarage.com/cabrio/2001cab.jpg)

 Project Page

-The VW Bug Cabriolet - Back in the fall of 1962 my car was one of the 10,599 Volkswagen Beetle Cabriolets lovingly hand-built during the 1963 model year by the same German craftsmen who made the classic Karmann-Ghia coupe and convertible.
-This photo of the Karmann plant which shows the Ghia and Beetle Cabriolet sharing the same assembly line at the same time always strikes me as proof of a bygone era when the assembly line worker was a craftsman and not a human robot in a repetitive job with color the only variety.
+The story of my little Cabriolet started back in the fall of 1962, it was one of the 10,599 Volkswagen Beetle Cabriolets lovingly hand-built during the 1963 model year by the same German craftsmen who made the classic Porsche 356 Notchback, Karmann-Ghia coupe and convertible.
+This old black & white photo of the Karmann plant which shows the 356 Notchback, Ghia and Beetle Cabriolet sharing the same assembly line at the same time always strikes me as proof of a bygone era when the assembly line worker was a craftsman and not a human robot in a repetitive job with color the only variety.

-I started this long odyssey back in 1991, purchasing a non-running, very rusted and damaged old VW Cabrio for $1200, with pitted and bent window frames and a badly deteriorated top frame, not realizing what a long, hard road it would be to find the correct, usable replacement parts in this part of the country.
-The Internet with eBay and the bulletinboard site, "TheSamba.com" has greatly accelerated my progress and interest in finishing this car.
+The low price of $1200 started this long odyssey with the purchase of a non-running, very rusted and damaged old VW.
+The pitted and bent window frames and a badly deteriorated top frame didn't dim my optimism, it took a while to realize what a long, hard road it would be to find the correct, usable replacement parts in this part of the country.
+The advent of the Internet with eBay and the bulletinboard site, "TheSamba.com" greatly accelerated my progress and interest in finishing this car to a high level of originality.
 Thanks to the top boot to hide the damaged top frame I've been able to drive and enjoy this convertible for years but knew that it could never be sold for anything near its value without a top and I prayed it never rained!
+My skills in choosing better, more complete projects has improved since this first one!

 This car was a bit rusted when I started, notice the seat rails in the following picture, they are hanging in mid air.
 The seats were suspended on 2x4s when I started this restoration!!!

 The first order of business was removing the body from the floor pan and then replacing the sheet metal floor pan pressings.
+I rented a flux core wire feed welder and my neighbor, Lyle who was a Vietnam Vet helped me with the welding.
 You can see the new floor pan pressing sitting on the floor in the following picture.

 Once the new floor pan was welded in, my role in restoring the suspension and transmission was mostly a matter of media blasting and painting.
 A factory-trained old-timer at a nearby shop I use professionally rebuilt the transmission and the kingpin front suspension.
 I replaced all the brake lines, cables and bushings with brand-new parts from West Coast Metric.